Why Trump and Jerusalem was not about peace

 It is true that key Arab countries seem more willing to sanction a settlement less favourable to the Palestinians than before because they want Israel as an ally against Iran.

-But Mr Trump's decision on Jerusalem, a city also holy to Muslims, reduces their room for manoeuvre.
+But Mr Trump's decision on Jerusalem, and Israel's heavy-handed approach in Gaza, reduces their room for manoeuvre.